lofar-astron/factor/docs/source/modules.rst

-Factor Module and Class Documentation
+Factor module and class documentation
 =====================================

 The primary Factor modules that are used to set up and run the pipeline are documented here.